tangtaogo/tangtaogo.github.io/_pages/about.md

 Before my Ph.D. study, I obtained my B.Eng. degree in School of Software from Dalian University of Technolog.

-My research focuses on learning 2D and 3D representations of objects and scenes to improve the accuracy and robustness of perception tasks in complex environments.
+My research focuses on learning 2D and 3D representations of objects and scenes to improve the accuracy and robustness of autonomous driving and robotics tasks in complex environments.
-Currently, I am exploring sensor simulation and data generation for autonomous driving and robotics.
+Currently, I am exploring sensor simulation and data generation (i.e., World Model).
 I am also investigating the self-improving capability of vision-language-action (VLA) models.
 My prior research focuses were on Self-Supervised Learning and Neural Architecture Search (NAS).
 <!-- I work closely with [Wenwei Zhang](http://zhangwenwei.cn/), [Sheng Jin](https://jin-s13.github.io/) and [Lumin Xu](https://github.com/luminxu). -->